+Figure 16-1Typical Payment Workflow

 If all conditions are met, your app will display the “Apple Pay” button.
 The order is not finalized yet, as the user still should have the ability to change their billing and shipping information.
 This happens in the next step, after the user taps the “Apple Pay”, and the Payment Sheet is displayed.